hotosm/osm-merge/docs/conflation.md

 database the country name as used in the data file.
 Other datasets have their own schema, and can be imported with [ogr2ogr](https://gdal.org/programs/ogr2ogr.html), or using python to write a custom importer.
-In that case I name the datbase after the dataset source.
+In that case I name the database after the dataset source.
 Past versions of this program could conflate between multiple datasets, so it's good to keep things clear.